PSeitz/yamaha-nodejs/README.md

 ```

 #### Discovery
-If the IP is omitted in the constructor, the module will try to discover the yamaha ip via a SSDP call
+If the IP is omitted in the constructor, the module will try to discover the yamaha ip via a SSDP call.
 Thanks @soef @mwittig